Life is filled with tough decisions, including the mother of all: do I live in the now, or save for tomorrow?

-SoFi Money®, a cash management account, may be able to help you see this through.
-SoFi Money earns you 0.20% Annual Percentage Yield on all your cash and has no account fees.
+SoFi Checking and Savings®, a checking and savings account, may be able to help you see this through.
+SoFi Checking and Savings earns you 0.20% Annual Percentage Yield on all your cash and has no account fees.

 We work hard to give you high interest and charge zero account fees.
 With that in mind, our interest rate and fee structure is subject to change at any time.”

 Sometimes a plan like this can feel overwhelming and even hopeless.
 It’s a common feeling, but don’t let it get the best of you.
 Consider getting some help without it costing you a penny.
-SoFi Money can help you track your spending in your weekly dashboard all within the app.
+SoFi Checking and Savings can help you track your spending in your weekly dashboard all within the app.

-SoFi Money is a cash management account where you can spend, save, and earn all in one place.
-Once you are able to stick to your goals and your budget with the help of SoFi Money, your lifestyle can change for the better and your financial situation can improve.
+SoFi Checking and Savings is a checking and savings account where you can spend, save, and earn all in one place.
+Once you are able to stick to your goals and your budget with the help of SoFi Checking and Savings, your lifestyle can change for the better and your financial situation can improve.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.